|

 The global credential concept stimulated intense interest and

 discussion within the profession.
-Although most CPAs did
+Although most CPAs did not see

 the credential as a solution to the issues they face, many of our